 Let's say a car dealer wants to increase inventory, buying more cars because of an expected increase in new car sales.
-The dealer must purchase the inventory from the car manufacturer, but vehicles are expensive.
+The dealer must purchase the inventory from the car manufacturer, and vehicles are expensive.

 Because inventory depreciates in value, it is less liquid (less likely to be turned into cash at full value), than accounts receivable, so you will not be able to get full value on your financing.
+In a similar way, the funding you get from accounts receivable financing will be significantly reduced because of the difficulty of getting payments.

 If your inventory is selling well and you are in need of more money to keep selling, you may want to consider inventory financing.
 If your inventory is out of date or not selling (you have slow turnover), it may not be wise to attempt inventory financing, because you may not find a willing lender.